lostisland/faraday/docs/introduction/customize.md

 hide: true
 ---

-Configuration can be setup with the connection and/or adjusted per request:
+Configuration can be set up with the connection and/or adjusted per request:

 ```ruby
 ## Connection options ##